sk2589822/Exhentai-Enhancer/README.md

    \*Could disable by unticking `Enable better download popup` in tampermonkey menu

 4. Go to next/prev row if mouse wheel on images container.
-   \*Could disable by unticking `Enable scroll per row` in tampermonkey menu
+   \*Could disable by unticking `Enable scroll by row` in tampermonkey menu

 ## Multi-Page Viewer Enhancer
 works on: